Judaism: Defining characteristics and principles of faith

 The ordinary, familiar, everyday things and occurrences we have, constitute occasions for the experience of God.
 Such things as one's daily sustenance, the very day itself, are felt as manifestations of God's loving-kindness, calling for the Berakhot.
 Kedushah, holiness, which is nothing else than the imitation of God, is concerned with daily conduct, with being gracious and merciful, with keeping oneself from defilement by idolatry, adultery, and the shedding of blood.
 The Birkat Ha-Mitzwot evokes the consciousness of holiness at a rabbinic rite, but the objects employed in the majority of these rites are non-holy and of general character, while the several holy objects are non-theurgic.
 And not only do ordinary things and occurrences bring with them the experience of God.
-Everything that happens to a man evokes that experience, evil as well as good, for a Berakah is said also at evil tidings.
+Everything that happens to a man evokes that experience, evil as well as good, for a Berakhah is said also at evil tidings.
 Hence, although the experience of God is like none other, the occasions for experiencing Him, for having a consciousness of Him, are manifold, even if we consider only those that call for Berakot.

 Whereas Jewish philosophers often debate whether God is immanent or transcendent, and whether people have free will or their lives are determined, Halakha is a system through which Jews act to recognize God in the world.
 Ethical monotheism is central in all sacred or normative texts of Judaism.
 However, monotheism has not always been followed in practice.
 The Hebrew Bible records and repeatedly condemns the widespread worship of other gods in ancient Israel.
 In the Greco-Roman era, many different interpretations of monotheism existed in Judaism, including the interpretations that gave rise to Christianity.